JKU-ICG/AOS/README.md

 ## Simulation

-A [Simulator](https://aos.tensorware.app) (simulating forrest occlusion) has been developed by Fracis Seits.
+A [simulator](https://aos.tensorware.app) for forest occlusion has been developed by Fracis Seits.
 The code is available [here](https://github.com/tensorware/aos-simulation).

 ## License